-Linking Up with Pronouns in "To Be" Sentences 130 You Talkin' to Me, or I?
-Pronouns as Objects of Prepositions Matching Possessive Pronouns to "-ing" Nouns Calling All Overachievers: Extra Practice with Pronoun Case Answers to Pronoun Case Problems 135 Chapter 11: Choosing the Best Pronoun for a Tricky Sentence 141 Nodding in Agreement: Pronouns and Possessives Come Head to Head Working for the Man: Pronouns for Companies and Organizations Decoding Who, That, and Which Getting Down to Specifics: Avoiding Improper Pronoun References Calling All Overachievers: Extra Practice with Tricky Pronoun Situatio Answers to Advanced Pronoun Problems Chapter 12: Traveling in Time: Tricky Verb-Tense Situations 155 Telling Tales of the Past The Unchanging Universe: When You're Stuck in the Present Tackling the Timeline: Verbals to the Rescue 158 Calling All Overachievers: Extra Practice with Verb Tenses Answers to Advanced Verb Tense Problems 161 Chapter 13: Are You and Your Verbs in the Right Mood?
-167 Stating the Obvious: Indicative Mood 167 Taking Command: Imperative Mood 168 Telling Lies or Being Passive: Subjunctive Mood Calling All Overachievers: Extra Practice with Moody Verbs Answers to Verb Mood Problems Part IV: All You Need to Know about Descriptions and Comparisons 177 • Chapter 14: Writing Good or Well: Adjectives and Adverbs 179 Distinguishing between Adjectives and Adverbs 179 How's It Going?
-Choosing between Good/Well and Bad/Badly 181 Mastering the Art of Articles Calling All Overachievers: Extra Practice with Descriptors Answers to Adjective and Adverb Problems 184 Chapter 15: Going on Location: Placing Descriptions Correctly 189 Little Words Mean a Lot: Situating "Even," "Only," and Similar Words It Must Be Here Somewhere!
-Misplaced Descriptions Hanging Off a Cliff: Dangling Descriptions 194 Dazed and Confused: Vague Descriptions Calling All Overachievers: Extra Practice Placing Descriptions 196 Chapter 16: For Better or Worse: Forming Comparisons 196 198 • Visiting the -FR (And the -FST): Creating Comparisons Visiting the -ER (And the -EST): Creating Comparisons Going from Bad to Worse (And Good to Better): Irregular Comparisons Visiting the -ER (And the -EST): Creating Comparisons
+Linking Up with Pronouns in "To Be" Sentences You Talkin' to Me, or I?
+Pronouns as Objects of Prepositions Matching Possessive Pronouns to "-ing" Nouns Calling All Overachievers: Extra Practice with Pronoun Case Answers to Pronoun Case Problems 135 Chapter 11: Choosing the Best Pronoun for a Tricky Sentence 141 Nodding in Agreement: Pronouns and Possessives Come Head to Head 141 Working for the Man: Pronouns for Companies and Organizations Decoding Who, That, and Which Getting Down to Specifics: Avoiding Improper Pronoun References Calling All Overachievers: Extra Practice with Tricky Pronoun Situations Answers to Advanced Pronoun Problems Chapter 12: Traveling in Time: Tricky Verb-Tense Situations Telling Tales of the Past The Unchanging Universe: When You're Stuck in the Present Tackling the Timeline: Verbals to the Rescue Calling All Overachievers: Extra Practice with Verb Tenses Answers to Advanced Verb Tense Problems 161 Chapter 13: Are You and Your Verbs in the Right Mood?
+167 Stating the Obvious: Indicative Mood 167 Taking Command: Imperative Mood Telling Lies or Being Passive: Subjunctive Mood Calling All Overachievers: Extra Practice with Moody Verbs Answers to Verb Mood Problems Part IV: All You Need to Know about Descriptions and Comparisons 177 Chapter 14: Writing Good or Well: Adjectives and Adverbs 179 Distinguishing between Adjectives and Adverbs How's It Going?
+Choosing between Good/Well and Bad/Badly Mastering the Art of Articles Calling All Overachievers: Extra Practice with Descriptors Answers to Adjective and Adverb Problems Chapter 15: Going on Location: Placing Descriptions Correctly Little Words Mean a Lot: Situating "Even," "Only," and Similar Words It Must Be Here Somewhere!
+Misplaced Descriptions Hanging Off a Cliff: Dangling Descriptions Dazed and Confused: Vague Descriptions Calling All Overachievers: Extra Practice Placing Descriptions Answers to Description Placement Problems Chapter 16: For Better or Worse: Forming Comparisons 205 Visiting the -ER (And the -EST): Creating Comparisons Going from Bad to Worse (And Good to Better): Irregular Comparisons